 Antoine Martin, James J. McAndrews, Ali Palida, and David Skeie Since 2008, the Federal Reserve has dramatically increased the supply of bank reserves, effectively adopting a floor system for monetary policy implementation.
 Since then, the behavior of short-term money market rates has been at times puzzling.
 In particular, short-term rates have been surprisingly firm in recent months, despite the large increase in reserves by the Fed as a part of its response to the coronavirus pandemic.
 In this post, we provide evidence that both the supply of reserves and the supply of short-term Treasury securities are important factors for explaining short-term rates.
 Money Market Rates in a Floor System During the 2007-09 crisis the Fed sought to stabilize financial markets by greatly

 New York Fed considers the following as important: Fed Funds, Federal Reserve, Liquidity, Treasury

 This could be interesting, too:

-New York Fed writes Market Function Purchases by the Federal Reserve
+New York Fed writes Treasury Market When-Issued Trading Activity